MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials-compliance-manager-assessments.md

 ## Permissions

-Anyone in your organization with access to Compliance Manager can sign up for the assessment template trial.
+Any user in your organization with permissions to access Compliance Manager can sign up for the assessment template trial.
+Learn more about the [permissions and roles required for Compliance Manager](compliance-manager-setup.md#set-user-permissions-and-assign-roles).

 ## During your trial